Checklist for Launching a Quiz

 On the Properties Tab

 - Quiz Questions Per Page – If you do not want students to see the entire quiz at once, enter the number of questions to display per page.
-If desired, check the box to Prevent moving backwards through pages
+If desired, check the box to Prevent moving backwards through pages.
+You can also choose to Shuffle questions at the quiz level which will randomize the order the questions appear for each student when they take the quiz

 - Review the question/answers and point value for each quiz question.
 Click Add/Edit Questions to revise any question content.
 Click “Edit Values” to change any values.